 Diagnosis of an infected joint is based on clinical findings although it may prove difficult to differentiate injuries from early infective conditions.
 In lambs less than one month-old all lameness and swollen joints should be considered septic until proven otherwise.

 Procaine penicillin is the drug of choice for infected joints where the bacteria Streptococcus dysgalactiae and Erysipelis rhusiopathiae are the most common and account for over 90 per cent of joint fluid culture results.
 Penicillin administered once daily for at least five consecutive days during the early stages of lameness has a good cure rate in many infections.
 Dead bacteria and white blood cells within the joint cause inflammatory changes and some degree of lameness often persists.

 Lambs with polyarthritis that continue to show moderate to severe lameness after two courses of antibiotic therapy do not grow well and represent a major welfare concern.
 These lambs must be euthanased for welfare reasons.

-Every effort must be taken to reduce the risk of bacteraemia by ensuring timely adequate passive antibody transfer and reducing environmental bacterial challenge.
-The lamb must ingest sufficient colostrum (200 mls/kg) during the first 24 hours of life and 50 mls/kg within the first 2 hours, if not earlier.
-The umbilicus (navel) must be fully immersed in strong veterinary iodine BP within the first 15 minutes of life and repeated at least once 2 to 4 hours later.
-Change of lambing accommodation is rarely an option; turnout to pasture for the remainder of the lambing period has been reported to markedly reduce morbidity.
+The risk of bacteria entering the bloodstream are reduced by ensuring adequate intake of quality colostrum and by lowering the environmental bacterial challenge.
+The lamb must ingest 200 mls per kg bodyweight during the first 24 hours of life and 50 mls per kg within the first 2 hours.
+The navel must be fully immersed in 10% iodine within the first 15 minutes after birth and repeated 2 to 4 hours later.
+Turnout to pasture for outdoor lambing for the late high risk period can reduce the number of lambs affected.

 NADIS hopes that you have found the information in the article useful.
 Now test your knowledge by enrolling and trying the quiz.
 You will receive an animal health certificate for this subject if you attain the required standard.